lecaillon/Cassette/README.md

 - Register an implementation of [`IDistributedCache`](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/distributed) (Redis, SQL Server, in-memory).

 ### Usage
-Most of the time Cassette will have to be configured both in your application as well as in the associated test project.

-#### In the application
 The easiest way to configure Cassette is to use the [HttpClientFactory](https://docs.microsoft.com/en-us/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests).
 It will allow you to add the `ReplayingHandler` to every `HttpClient`.
 A sample that also uses [Refit](https://github.com/reactiveui/refit) is available [here](https://github.com/lecaillon/Cassette/blob/master/samples/AspNetCore.HttpClientFactory.QuickStart/Startup.cs).
-> Until the `AddCassette()` configuration method has been called, the HTTP message handler is not really added to the HttpClient, so its behavior remains unchanged.

 ```c#
 services.AddRefitClient<IGeoApi>()
         .ConfigureHttpClient(options => options.BaseAddress = new Uri("https://geo.api.gouv.fr"))